garygriswold/Bible.js/README.md

 Versions - The project builds a database of information about versions of the Bible which can be downloaded by the App.
 This database is included in the BibleApp.

-YourBible - (Obsolete, this will be moved to OBSOLETE soon.
-Cordova has been removed from the current version) This is a mobile Cordova version of the App.
-This version of the App runs on mobile devices.
-It currently runs well on Android and iOS.